ik-okoro/lambdata/README.md

-# nofan
+# lambdata
-Tinkering with a package for some DS functions
+Tinkering with a package called nofan for some DS functions